 According to last year’s renovation ROI report by Remodeling Magazine, new fiberglass attic insulation delivered the best bang for a property owners’ buck, returning 107.7% of the cost when it came time to sell the property.

-Yet landlords continue to ignore their furnaces and AC condensers, until they become a huge and very expensive problem.
+Yet landlords continue to ignore this issue until they become a huge and very expensive problem.

 Every September or October, send an HVAC pro out to each of your properties and have them service the furnace.
 Every April or May, send them out again to service the air conditioning condenser.

-And make no mistake – a furnace failure in February is an emergency, especially in colder climes.
-Emergencies are not only stressful, they’re expensive, because you’re at the mercy of the contractors who are available.
+And make no mistake—a furnace failure in February is an emergency, especially in colder climes.
+Emergencies are not only stressful but also expensive because you’re at the mercy of the contractors who are available.
 Pipes can freeze, inconveniences can spiral into disasters, and tenants can break their leases (or demand to be put up in a hotel).

 It’s not pretty.

-With all that said, tenants bear some responsibility here as well (or they should, anyway).
-Make sure your lease agreement includes a requirement that tenants replace the air filter every three months, and failure to do so constitutes breach of lease.
+With all that said, tenants should bear some responsibility here as well.
+Make sure your lease agreement includes a requirement that tenants replace the air filter every three months, and failure to do so constitutes a breach of the lease.